Mission Statement for the Community Engagement Program and Partnerships (CEPP)

-Thus, we are pleased to announce that the program has a new name: Community Engagement Programs and Partnerships (CEPP).
-We will move away from a focus simply on service—the idea that only the volunteer has something to “give”—toward a model that emphasizes two-way partnership and engagement.
+Through our engagement, CEPP promotes respectful connections with others, personal growth, and commitment.
+It is based on a model that emphasizes two-way partnership—as opposed to the notion that only the volunteer has something to “give.”
 We acknowledge that all members of the program—student volunteers, faculty and staff members, partner organizations and their constituents, parent volunteers—add immense value, strength, resource, and potential for growth.
 The program will promote thoughtful sharing of knowledge, skills, and perspectives in these relationships.

-This shift includes a more purposeful connection with the Office of Multiculturalism and Community Development, under whose structural umbrella the program sits.
-This link encourages more explicit work on understanding culture and identity; in defining reciprocal needs and assets of community partners; closer focus on the impact of work with partner sites; enhanced training and reflection for student volunteers; and support for service learning and social justice work through the curriculum.
-In so doing, Community Engagement Programs and Partnerships aim to support collaboration among students, faculty, and staff across all departments, K–12.
+CEPP also makes purposeful connection with the Office of Multiculturalism and Community Development, under whose structural umbrella the program sits.
+This link encourages more explicit work on understanding culture and identity, especially with an anti-racist focus; in defining reciprocal needs and assets of community partners; closer focus on the impact of work with partner sites; enhanced training and reflection for student volunteers; and support for service learning and social justice work through the curriculum.
+In so doing, Community Engagement Programs and Partnerships aims to support collaboration among students, faculty, and staff across all departments, K–12.